-Government supports - COVID-19 comprises funding received under the U.S. government's Cares Act, specifically its Paycheck Protection Program and its Provider Relief Fund.
-Six Paycheck Protection Program ("PPP") loans received by the Company, amounting to US\$4,668,000 were forgiven during 2021.
-Four out of six loans were treated as short term liabilities at December 31, 2020 (refer to Note 22).
-In addition, the company received US\$225,000 under the Provider Relief Fund in 2020.
-No funding was received under the Provider Relief Fund in 2021.
-As of December 31, 2021, all these loans were forgiven.
+In 2020, the Company received an interest-free loan received under the Canada Emergency Business Account ("CEBA").
+The CEBA loans were provided by the Canadian Government to mitigate the financial impact of the Covid-19 outbreak.
+This interest-free loan was repaid in the year ended December 31, 2022 and an amount of CAD\$10,000 (US\$7,000) was forgiven, which has been recognised as income.
+In 2021 and 2020, government supports - COVID-19 comprised funding received under the U.S. government's Cares Act, specifically its Paycheck Protection Program and its Provider Relief Fund.
+Six Paycheck Protection Program ("PPP") loans received by the Company, amounting to US\$4,668,000 were forgiven during 2021 and recognised as Other Operating Income in that year.
+Two PPP loans received by the Company in 2020, amounting to US\$1,615,000 were forgiven during 2020 and recognised as Other Operating Income.
+In addition, in 2020 the Company received US\$225,000 under the U.S. government's Provider Relief Fund and recognised as Other Operating Income.
+No funding was received under the Provider Relief Fund in either 2021 or 2022.